 Scenario planning is becoming more important than ever.

-We need only look at the effect Brexit and a new President-elect have had – currencies are in a state of change not experienced in a decade; investment decisions being accelerated one day, slowed the nest, shelved the day after that.
+We need only look at the effects Brexit has had – currencies are in a state of change not experienced in a decade; investment decisions being accelerated one day, slowed the next, shelved the day after that.
 It might feel like the world is trapped in the headlights, but you still need to be able to predict what will happen to your business in the future and be able to adjust.

 Strategic CFOs are using corporate performance management tools to collect, confirm and store their planning data in one place.
 This way, they have the ability to move away from disjointed spreadsheets and focus on scenario planning.